PATIENT AFTER CARE ADVICE

 - Depending upon the temporary restoration placed the dentist will advise instructions upon whether food and drink needs to be avoided and if so for how long.
 Care should be taken when doing so if the mouth is still numb due to the risk of burning or causing damage to the mouth as it has no feeling.

-Before root canal treatment
+Root canal treatment

 - Ensure that you have eaten a meal in the hours coming up to the appointment